sittingman/lending_repayment/README.md

 This problem is a classification problem.
 We will apply two methods and measure their accuracies (using F1 score) - Logistics Regression and Random Forest

-We will use 2012-2013 loan data as final validation set to access the model prediction power ([test data transformation steps](https://github.com/sittingman/lending_repayment/blob/master/test_data_cleansing.ipynb))
+We will use 2012-2013 loan data as final validation set to access the model prediction power ([test data transformation](https://github.com/sittingman/lending_repayment/blob/master/test_data_cleansing.ipynb))